spatie/icalendar-generator/README.md

 ### Recurrence rules

-Recurrence rules or RRule's in short make it possible to add an repeating event in your calendar by describing when it repeats wirthin an RRule.
+Recurrence rules or RRule's in short make it possible to add a repeating event in your calendar by describing when it repeats within an RRule.
 First we have to create a RRule:

 ```php
 $rrule = RRule::frequeny(RecurrenceFrequency::daily())